 A. Use of Financial Instruments

-• Example: A real estate firm using inflation-protected securities to safeguard returns.
+- Example: A real estate investment trust (REIT) holding inflation-protected securities to maintain portfolio value.

 B. Adjusted Revenue and Cost Planning

-• Example: A construction company including cost escalation clauses in client contracts.
+- Example: A construction firm including escalation clauses in multi-year contracts to offset rising material costs.

 7. The Future of Inflation Accounting